-For more information, download The Complete Guide to LASIK and fill out the Vision Correction Self Evaluation questionnaire.
-Then schedule a consultation to find out exactly how our specialists can improve your vision so you can get right back to doing what you do, hassle-free.
+For more information, schedule a LASIK consultation at one of our Phoenix, Tucson, or Flagstaff practices to find out exactly how our specialists can improve your vision so you can get right back to doing what you do, hassle-free.

 Important Information about Contoura Vision